 - You waste time.
 The total travel, parking, and shopping time is greater when you do it more often than when you make one big trip.

-Think about a financial plan, for example.
+It could be a financial plan, for example.
 First, you discover how you can reach your financial goal.
 After the planning and figuring is done, it’s a no-brainer.
 So much so, that even when you don’t feel like putting money away you do it because it’s the plan.

 It’s the same with food.